UK says Iran sanctions could be lifted next spring

 Hammond has previously estimated that $150 billion of Iranian assets frozen outside the country would be released by the nuclear deal.
 That has prompted a flurry of European visits including from German and French ministers.

-A delegation of senior business leaders flew with Hammond from Britain to Iran, including representatives from Royal Dutch Shell (RDSa.L), energy and mining services company Amec Foster Wheeler (AMFW.L) and Scottish industrial engineering firm Weir Group (WEIR.L).
+A delegation of senior business leaders flew with Hammond from Britain to Iran, including representatives from Royal Dutch Shell, energy and mining services company Amec Foster Wheeler and Scottish industrial engineering firm Weir Group.

 FUNDAMENTAL DIFFERENCES